-Conformance with VITA'S Security Program as of November 1, 2020 $\,$ Pg.
-5 of 13
+Conformance with VITA'S IT Security Program as of January 1, 2022 Pg.
+4 of 14

-Mandatory VITA Documents Current Version Brief Description VITA IT Standard Use of Non-Commonwealth Computing Devices to Telework SEC 511-00.01 This standard defines the minimum acceptable level of security controls necessary for eligible employees to use computers, computing devices or related electronic equipment not owned or leased by the Commonwealth to telework.
-VITA Removal of Commonwealth Data from Electronic Media Standard SEC 514-05 This standard establishes minimum procedures that must be followed by each agency and their service providers when electronic media is surplused, transferred, traded-in, disposed of or replaced.
-VITA Hosted Environment Information Security Standard SEC 525-04.01 This standard establishes minimum information security requirements for activities associated with Commonwealth data stored in a data center not owned or leased by an agency.
-Integration support for this standard is laid out in the VITA IT Operations Policies & Procedures: Third-Party Use (Standard remained unchanged during the audit period).
+Mandatory VITA Documents Current Version Brief Description VITA IT Security Policy SEC 519-01 This policy provides direction and assistance to each agency in developing and implementing agency information security programs that reduce the risk to information irrespective of the medium containing the information.
+VITA IT Security Standard SEC 501-11.4 This standard establishes a minimum acceptable level of IT security and baseline for information technology security controls in accordance with applicable statutes and best practices.
+VITA IT Security Audit Standard SEC 502-04 This standard delineates the methodology for conducting an IT security audit of sensitive IT systems that contain agency information as identified and prioritized in an agency's Business Impact Analysis.
+VITA IT Standard Use of Non-Commonwealth Computing Devices to Telework SEC 511-1 This standard defines the minimum acceptable level of security controls necessary for eligible employees to use computers, computing devices or related electronic equipment not owned or leased by the Commonwealth to telework.
+VITA Removal of Commonwealth Data from Electronic Media Standard SEC 514-5.01 This standard establishes minimum procedures that must be followed by each agency and their service providers when electronic media is surplused, transferred, traded-in, disposof or replaced.
+VITA IT Risk Management Standard SEC 520-03 This standard provides a uniform approach for assessing a managing information technology risk within the Commonwealth.
+VITA Hosted Environment Information Security Standard SEC 525-04.1 This standard establishes minimum information security requirements for activities associated with Commonwealth data stored in a data center not owned or leased by an agency.
+Integration support for this standard is laid out in the VITA's Cloud Third Party Use Policy (Standard was renamed and updated during the audit period).
 Due to VRS' independence, it is not required to explicitly follow these procedures since VRS does not use VITA as an IT service provider nor receives hosted vendor approvals from VITA's Enterprise Cloud Oversight Service.